-- should be analysed for whether the impact is high or low risk - the submission should provide evidence of the management of this impact - the description should address ongoing compliance with Criterion 2.1, 2.3, 2.4, 2.5, 2.6, 2.8, 3.7 and 4.7.
+- should be analysed for whether the impact is high or low risk - the submission should provide evidence of the management of this impact - the description should address ongoing compliance with Criterion 2.1, 2.3, 2.4, 2.5, 2.6, 2.8, 3.7 and 4.7

-You need to address all 36 criteria that apply to international degree programs (see below for details), even if you consider that the change does not impact on the ability of the program to meet a specific criterion.
+You need to address all 38 criteria even if you consider that the change does not impact on the ability of the program to meet a specific criterion.
 In some cases, it may be appropriate to include a statement under a criterion such as 'The proposed changes do not impact on the ability of the program to meet this criterion.'